George Wood (New Zealand statistician): Career

 Wood served as a director of the Reserve Bank of New Zealand from 1958 to 1963.

 In July 1959, Wood was appointed inaugural chair of the Consumer Council (later called the Consumers' Institute, and now known as Consumer NZ) by the Minister of Industries and Commerce, Phil Holloway, who said that the council was "fortunate in having the services of a man of the calibre and experience of Mr Wood who had made a special study of prices and the distribution of national income", and that "he could think of no-one better qualified to guide the council in its work".
 He retired from the role of chair on 25 June 1975.
 The then-prime minister, Bill Rowling, said that Wood had played a vital part in the development of the organisation.
 The leader of the opposition, Robert Muldoon, noted that Wood's integrity had never been questioned.
 During Wood's 16 years as chair, the membership of the Consumers' Institute had gone from 1772 in the first year to 129,000, which Wood said was testament to "the impartial and incorruptible approach of the council to its work".
 Wood was intimately involved in the establishment of a complaints advisory service in 1973, which quickly grew to hear 12,648 complaints the following year and obtained redress in 98.8 per cent of cases deemed to warrant it.

 In the 1975 Queen's Birthday Honours, Wood was promoted to Knight Commander of the Order of the British Empire, for public services, especially as chairman of the Consumer Council since 1959.

 Later life and death

 The Woods moved to Whangārei around 1970.
-Wood died there on 18 December 1978, and he was buried at Maunu Cemetery.
+Wood died there on 18 December 1978, and was buried at Maunu Cemetery.
 Jack Lewin, government statistician from 1969 to 1973, paid tribute, saying that Wood was "small in inches but big in stature".
-He went on to say:"Greater than his statistical ability and more remarkable were his unsubduable courage and his unerring instinct for fairness and decency."
+He went on to say:Greater than his statistical ability and more remarkable were his unsubduable courage and his unerring instinct for fairness and decency.

 Eileen, Lady Wood, died in 1982.